-It is established law in New York, and the New York Court of Appeals has held that the owner of property burdened by an access easement, such as Hampshire in the case of those portions of Eagle Knolls and Cove Roads it owns exclusively, is free to relocate or otherwise alter the route of passage, provided that such improvement does not significantly lessen the utility of the easement to provide access to public roads.
+It is established law in New York that the owner of property burdened by an access easement, such as Hampshire in the case of those portions of Eagle Knolls and Cove Roads it owns exclusively, is free to relocate or otherwise alter the route of passage, provided that such improvement does not significantly lessen the utility of the easement to provide access to public roads.
 Here, the Proposed Action would significantly improve the safety of Eagle Knolls and Cove Roads by elevating low-lying portions of these roads above the floodplain.
 The road conditions will be upgraded from their present condition.
-The cases supporting relocation of the roads are included in the Appendix A. Appendix A also contains copies of the deeds and easements affecting the Project Site demonstrating the Applicant's ownership of roads.